Orestistsira/cacao-knowledge-base/README.md

-# **CACAO Knowledge Base**
+# **CACAO Knowledge Management System**

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## **Overview**
-This repository contains an implementation of a **CACAO Playbook Knowledge Base**, which enables easy storage, retrieval, and management of CACAO v2.0 playbooks throughout their lifecycle.
+This repository contains an implementation of a **CACAO Knowledge Management System**, which enables easy storage, retrieval, and management of CACAO v2.0 playbooks throughout their lifecycle.

 The CACAO Standard is an open standard designed to structure and automate cybersecurity playbooks.
 It provides a standardized format for defining, sharing, and executing security procedures, helping organizations improve incident response.
-For wider adoption of the CACAO specification, we provide a dedicated Knowledge Base to simplify the management, execution, and sharing of CACAO playbooks.
+For wider adoption of the CACAO specification, we provide a dedicated Knowledge Management System to simplify the management, execution, and sharing of CACAO playbooks.

-The CACAO Knowledge Base platform complies fully to the [**CACAO v2.0 specification**](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.pdf).
+The CACAO Knowledge Management System complies fully to the [**CACAO v2.0 specification**](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.pdf).

 ⚠ **Note:** This project was developed for **research purposes only** and is **not intended for production use**.